hzget/hzget.github.io/programming/performance/multicore.md

 One logic CPU can only run one thread -- It runs machine code in sequence from that thread.
 It's a waste of hardware to leave some cores sleeping.
-An ideal situation is that the application opens as many threads as the cores in the hardware and all the threads run in parellel for the task of the app.
+An ideal situation is that the applications open as many threads as the cores in the hardware and all the threads run in parellel for the task of the app.

-However, the program is not simple.
+However, the thing is not simple.

+There may be many apps running at the same time and each does not know how many threads other apps are using.
+Usually there're more opened threads than cores.

+Even when there's only one app running on the machine, we cannot simplely open as many threads as cores.
+The app may need open several threads for its task while there's only one core.
+And the app may open one thread while there're several cores.
+It depends on properties of the tasks.

+We need to take into consideration some important issues.

 ## Side-effects